 Poor posture inhibits deep breathing.
 Deep breathing calms the mind and brings feelings of health and well-being.

-Deep breathing increases energy; shallow breathing literally drain a person.
+Deep breathing increases energy; shallow breathing drains you.

 The inability to “sit tall” profoundly affects one’s mood and perspective.
 Try for yourself and see: Right now, shift your posture to sit tall and erect, lifting the chest and dropping your shoulders down away from your ears.
 Then create an exaggeratedly slouched position.
 Feel the difference?

-Feelings of self-worth and self-confidence can be compromised by a posture that means always looking down at the floor.
+Feelings of self-worth and self-confidence can be compromised by a posture that has you always looking down at the floor.

 Shallow breathing creates more tension in the neck and shoulders, creating shallow breathing, causing a tight neck, jaw, and shoulders, causing shallow breathing . . .